The Classification of Two-Dimensional Extended Topological Field Theories: The Structured Classification

 The next thing to understand is the appropriate gluing data that we should assign to overlaps.
 But this is also part of Step \ref{StepFStrOnInverval}, namely the part which understands the $\cF$-structures on intervals.
 Similarly there will be cocycle conditions on the triple intersections.

 \begin{step} Use the previous steps to determine the sheet and gluing data for planar decompositions of surfaces with $\cF$-structure. \end{step}

 Finally, we must understand when two of these $\cF$-planar decompositions result in the same $\cF$-manifold.
-Theorem \ref{PlanarDecompMovesThm} gives a precise list of local moves which allow us to pass from one planar decomposition to another.
+Theorem~\ref{PlanarDecompMovesThm} gives a precise list of local moves which allow us to pass from one planar decomposition to another.
 We simply need to understand how to add in appropriate sheet data.

-\begin{step} Determine which $\cF$-sheet data is appropriate for the elementary moves of Theorem \ref{PlanarDecompMovesThm}. \end{step}
+\begin{step} Determine which $\cF$-sheet data is appropriate for the elementary moves of Theorem~\ref{PlanarDecompMovesThm}. \end{step}

 After completing these steps one obtains a new version of the planar decomposition theorem.
 The sheet and gluing data is augmented with additional $\cF$-structure information.
-The generating 2-morphisms and relations of $\sB^\cF$ are now determined by this sheet data, and consequently $h: \sB^\cF \to \bord_2^\cF$ will be fully faithful on 2-morphisms, and hence a symmetric monoidal equivalence.
+The generating 2-morphisms and relations of $P^\cF$ are now determined by this sheet data.